 Of the 85 Burlington High School applicants, six advanced to the district level.
-Sophomore Grace Geyso received first place at the district level and will be one of 10 competitors at the state level.
+Geyso received first place at the district level and was one of 10 competitors at the state level.

-Veteran Michael Egner, a representative from local Veterans of Foreign Wars Post 2823, presented an award to Geyso and other awardees in the Auditorium at the Burlington High School on Dec.
-20. Ranked winners included Geyso, Rosemary Pinter (second), Ryan Follis (third) with Dalton Damon, Gwen Kosirog, and Katherine Schopp receiving honorable mention.
-All participants received a certificate.
+Veteran Michael Egner, a representative from local Veterans of Foreign Wars Post 2823, presented an award to Geyso and other awardees at Burlington High School Dec.
+20. Ranked winners in the district contest included Geyso, Rosemary Pinter (second), Ryan Follis (third) with Dalton Damon, Gwen Kosirog, and Katherine Schopp receiving honorable mention.
+Participants also received a certificate.

 In her essay, Geyso portrays America as a person with an individual history.
 Then she shared her hope, which is that while America has many divisions today, she wants America to become united as one body not only in crisis, but in all endeavors.

-Egner said, “This contest is an important program to VFW.”
-He works with a judging team that values quality applicants.
+“This contest is an important program to VFW,” said Egner, who works with a judging team that values quality applicants.
 This is Egner’s sixth year judging Voice of Democracy entries for the post and his fourth year working with Matt Nie, the honors speech teacher at Burlington High School.

-Nie said, “It has been an invaluable experience for students to not just do an assignment confined to the four walls of a classroom, but make a connection with the VFW and the amazing sacrifice that these veterans have and continue to make for our country.”
+“It has been an invaluable experience for students to not just do an assignment confined to the four walls of a classroom, but make a connection with the VFW and the amazing sacrifice that these veterans have and continue to make for our country,” said Nie.